Acid (YouTuber): Controversy

 In June 2023, Acid sparked controversy by publishing a YouTube video that revealed the names, photographs, and occupations of certain members of the Reuzegom student club.
 Just days earlier, several Reuzegom members had been convicted by a Belgian court for their involvement in the 2018 death of fellow student Sanda Dia during a hazing ritual.
 However, Acid argued that the sentences handed down were too lenient.

-Subsequently, Acid was sued in criminal court by a restaurant owner for harassment, slander, libel, defamation, discrimination and cyberbullying.
+Subsequently, Acid was sued in criminal court by former Reuzegom chairman Donald de Vinck de Winnezeele and NV DIMA, the holding company for his parents' restaurant, for harassment, slander, libel, defamation, discrimination and cyberbullying.
 The catalyst was Acid's accusation that the restaurant owner's son was partly responsible for Dia's death, accompanied by a flood of negative fake reviews and false reservations targeting the family's restaurant.

 In February 2024, Acid was found guilty of electronic harassment.
 He was sentenced to a fine, provisional damages, and a three-month suspended prison sentence.
 Acid did not appeal his conviction.
 He started a crowdfunding campaign to cover the fines, damages, and legal costs, raising €160,000 within a few days.
 He committed to donate any surplus funds to the Sanda Dia Foundation, established by Sanda's father, Ousmane.